CraftTweaker/CraftTweaker-Documentation/docs/mods/zensummoning/examples.md

 - Adds two summoning with the same reagents an catalyst
     - One spawns a blaze, the other spawns a cow.
 Both don't work in the rain.
 - When attempted, there is a 4 in 5 chance that you will summon the cow.
+1 in 5 times you will summon the blaze.
+    - Determined by the weights of the summoning

 ```zenscript
 import crafttweaker.api.item.IItemStack;